mahuntington/python_sql/python_sql/lessons/python_sql.md

 cursor.execute("CREATE TABLE people (name, age)")
 ```

-Very similar, except that `cur.execute` returns a result set that has the `fetchone`/`fetchall` functionality
+Very similar, except that `cursor.execute` returns a result set that has the `fetchone`/`fetchall` functionality

 ```python
 result = cursor.execute("SELECT * FROM people")